When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 There’s a single 52t Prowheel chainring combined with an 11-32 8-speed rear cassette – this is ideal gearing for an e-bike that’s going to be used for general leisure riding and commuting.

 Brakes: The Morfuns branded hydraulic brakes performed better than expected – they inspired confidence and I didn’t experience any brake fade on long descents.

 Wheels and tyres: Small 20″ wheels look and feel decent quality.
 There’s a quick-release mechanism on the front wheel and the front wheel bearing seemed nice and smooth.
-Looking at the front wheel, I’d say it probably uses cup and cone bearings, making it easy to service in the long term.
+Looking at the front wheel, I’d say it probably uses a cup and cone bearing, making it easy to service in the long term.

 Tyres are 20″ x 2.25″ with a puncture resistance layer.
 I had them inflated to 35 psi (rear) and 30 psi (front) which provided the right level of comfort and grip.
 The tread is more tarmac orientated but would be fine for light off-road riding (gravel, canal towpaths etc.)

 Rear suspension: The Morfuns doesn’t use a traditional shock absorber, but an elastomer bush – this is very effective.
 Plus, it saves on weight and cost.
 I found this small bit of suspension did not compromise pedalling and really took the sting out of potholes.